Kontent-ai-Learn/kontent-ai-learn-custom-element-wistia/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This custom element for [Kentico Kontent](https://kontent.ai) allows users to upload, search & select videos from [wistia](https://www.wistia.com) media projects.
+This custom element for [Kontent.ai](https://kontent.ai) allows users to upload, search & select videos from [wistia](https://www.wistia.com) media projects.

 ## Features

 - Editors can
   - Select projects from Wistia
   - Upload new files
   - Search media files by name
   - Store media file json as value (example output below)

 ## Demo